-Law Enforcement Officer/Officer.
-Any officer of an agency, including the head of the agency; a special state police officer appointed pursuant to M.G.L. c.
-140, § 58 or 63; a special sheriff appointed pursuant to M.G.L. c.
-37, § 4, performing police duties and functions; a deputy sheriff appointed pursuant to M.G.L. c.
-37, § 3 performing police duties and functions; a constable executing an arrest for any reason; or any other special, reserve, or intermittent police officer.
+Law enforcement officer/officer.
+Any officer of an agency, including the head of the agency; a special state police officer appointed pursuant to section 58 or section 63 of chapter 22C; a special sheriff appointed pursuant to section 4 of chapter 37 performing police duties and functions; a deputy sheriff appointed pursuant to section 3 of said chapter 37 performing police duties and functions; a constable executing an arrest for any reason; or any other special, reserve, or intermittent police officer.

-Non-deadly Force.
+Non-deadly force.
 Any use of force other than that which is considered deadly force that involves physical effort to control, restrain, or overcome the resistance of another.

-Officer-involved Injury or Death.
+Officer-involved serious bodily injury or death.
 Any event during which an officer:

-(a) discharges a weapon, or stun gun, as defined in M.G.L. c.
-140, § 121, actually or proximately causing injury or death to another;

-(b) discharges any stun gun as defined in said M.G.L. c.
-140, § 121 actually or proximately causing injury or death to another;

-(c) uses a chokehold, in violation of M.G.L. c.
-6E, § 14(c), actually or proximately causing injury or death of another;

-(d) discharges tear gas or other chemical weapon, actually or proximately causing injury or death of another;

-(e) discharges rubber pellets from a propulsion device, actually or proximately causing injury or death of another;

-- (f) deploys a dog, actually or proximately causing injury or death of another; - (g) uses deadly force, actually or proximately causing injury or death of another;

-(h) fails to intervene, as required by M.G.L. c.
-6E, § 15, to prevent the use of excessive or prohibited force by another officer who actually or proximately causes injury or death of another; or

-(i) engages in a physical altercation with a person who sustains serious bodily injury or requests or receives medical care as a result.
+- discharges a weapon, as defined in section 121 of chapter 140, actually or proximately causing serious bodily injury or death to another; - (ii) discharges any stun gun as defined in said section 121 of said chapter 140, actually or proximately causing serious bodily injury or death to another; - (iii) uses a chokehold, in violation of M.G.L. c.
+6E, §14(c), actually or proximately causing injury or death of another; except where lethal force is needed to prevent a person from causing serious bodily injury or death to the officer and or others. - (iv) discharges tear gas or other chemical weapon, actually or proximately causing serious bodily injury or death of another; - discharges rubber pellets from a propulsion device, actually or proximately causing serious bodily injury or death of another; - (vi) deploys a K9dog, actually or proximately causing serious bodily injury or death of another; - (vii) uses deadly force, actually or proximately causing serious bodily injury or death of another: - (viii) fails to intervene, as required by M.G.L. c.
+6E, §15, to prevent the use of excessive or prohibited force by another officer who actually or proximately causes serious bodily injury or death of another; or - (ix) engages in a physical altercation with a person who sustains serious bodily injury or requests or receives medical care as a result.

-Passive Resistance.
-An individual who is noncompliant with officer commands that is nonviolent and does not pose an immediate threat to the officer or the public.
+Passive resistance.
+An individual who is non-compliant with officer commands that is non-violent and does not pose an immediate threat to the officer or the public, Non-violent opposition to authority, a refusal to cooperate with lawful commands or legal requirements.